SIUE Office of Human Resources

 The SIUE Annual Security and Fire Safety Report is available online at http://www.siue.edu/securityreport.
 The report contains campus safety and security information, crime statistics, fire safety policies, and fire statistics for the previous three calendar years.
 This report is published in compliance with Federal law, titled the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" and the Higher Education Opportunity Act also known as the "Campus Fire Safety Right to Know."
 For those without computer access, a paper copy of the report may be obtained, with a 24-hour notice, from the Office of the Vice Chancellor for Administration, Rendleman Hall, Room 2228, 618-650-2536.

 Students can obtain graduate certificates or pursue master's degrees, and be part of a supportive learning and rich intellectual environment that is tailored to the needs of adult learners.
 The Graduate School raises the visibility of research at SIUE, which ranks highest among its Illinois Board of Higher Education peers in total research and development expenditures according to the National Science Foundation.
-Doctoral programs are available in the Schools of Education (Ed.D.) and Nursing (DNP).
+Doctoral programs are available in the Schools of Education, Health and Human Behavior (Ed.D.) and Nursing (DNP).
 The School of Engineering features a cooperative doctoral program (Ph.D.).

 Learn more at siue.edu/graduate.